 - Develops an understanding of proper evidence collection and preservation methods.

 Any combination of experience and education that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 Possession of a valid California Class C Driver’s License with a satisfactory driving record.

 Possession of P.O.S.T PELLET-B “T-Score” of at least 48 points or a National Testing Network (NTN) score of 70% reading, 70% writing, and 65% video, dated within one year of application.

-Possession of a Work Sample Test Battery (WSTB) Physical Agility Test Score of at least 320 points, dated within one year of application.
+Possession of a Work Sample Test Battery (WSTB) Physical Agility Test Score of at least 320 points and a passing 1.5 mile run time (14 minutes or less).
+Test scores must be dated within one year of application.

 Knowledge and Abilities:

 - Basic law enforcement terminology, methods and techniques for dealing with people under hostile and emergency situations.